-Applicants, who have previously registered at another college or university, following graduation from high school, are considered transfer students.
-In addition to completing the Application for Admission, transfer students must also submit an official transcript from every college or university previously attended as well as an official high school transcript.
+Applicants who have previously enrolled or taken at least one class at another institution after high school graduation, are considered transfer students.
+In addition to completing the application for admission, transfer students must also submit an official transcript from every college or university previously attended.
+Transfer students who have earned less than 24 college credit hours at the time of application will be required to submit their official high school transcript.
+However, we encourage all transfer students to submit their high school transcript for financial aid requirements.
+Lack of an official high school transcript on record with SUNY Canton may result in the loss of a financial aid opportunity.
 Transfer students must meet specific GPA and credit hour requirements for their program of application.
 All degree programs have specific requirements for admission.
 Transfer students should contact the Office of Admissions for further information at 1-800-388-7123.

-For all transfer students, equivalency credit for course work shall be determined by the Coordinator of Transfer Services.
+For all transfer students, equivalency credit for coursework shall be determined by the Coordinator of Transfer Services.
 A preliminary evaluation of coursework will be sent via email.
 A final approved evaluation can later be viewed in DegreeWorks.
 Courses completed at another institution transfer only as credits, quality points do not transfer.
 A letter grade of "D" or better is required for credit, unless specifically stated otherwise.